Art (ART)

 ART 2140 Art History I: Ancient and Medieval 3 Credits

-This course is a global survey the artistic production from the beginnings of civilization around 3500 BCE through the middle ages, roughly 1400 CE.
-The art, culture and history of Ancient Mesopotamia, Egypt, Greece, Rome, the Islamic world, Mesoamerica, China, India, Japan,sub-Saharan Africa, and Medieval Europe will all be covered.
-The class will seek to give students an understanding of the the past through the diverse artistic production of these cultures.
-First hand experience with the art object is fundamental to a viewers experience with an artwork.
-As such the class includes a required trip to one of world class art museums in the area.
+This course is a global survey of the artistic production from the beginnings of civilization around 3500 BCE through the Middle Ages, roughly 1400 CE.
+The art, culture and history of Ancient Mesopotamia, Egypt, Greece, Rome, the Islamic world, Mesoamerica, China, India, Japan, sub-Saharan Africa, and Medieval Europe will all be covered.
+The class will seek to give students an understanding of the past through the diverse artistic production of these cultures.
+First-hand experience with the art object is fundamental to a viewer's, experience with an artwork.
+As such the class includes a required trip to one of the world-class art museums in the area.

 Components: Class